nakul9597/ruby-redis/README.md

 This is a redis prototype written in ruby.

 **Steps to follow before complilation:**

+  1. Change directory to ruby_redis.

+    $ cd ruby_redis

-  1. Add the .json DB file to the resource folder.
+  2. Add the .json DB file to the resource folder.

-  2. Run the update_config.rb file.
+  3. Run the update_config.rb file.
 This is only for first time after that this file can be deleted.
 This step is done to update the source directory of this folder onto the config.yml file.

     $ ruby update_config.rb

-  3. Install telnet on your system.
+  4. Install telnet on your system.
 If you already have ignore this step.

 **Compilation/Running instructions :**